- Develop advanced skills in analysing texts and discourses

 - Engage with your chosen texts at an advanced level

-The MA English Literature at Winchester is designed to enhance and develop your skills in reading and writing as you work on closely focused projects drawn from any area of English Literature.
-Our course offers you modules from a wide range of periods and genres, and teaches the critical, theoretical and methodological means to understand, to an advanced level, the cultural forms that tell us who we are.
+The MA English Literature at Winchester is designed to enhance and develop your skills in analysing and reading texts and creating your own arguments as you work on closely focused projects you choose drawn from all the main periods of English Literature.
+Our course is focussed around four literary periods: Medieval to Renaissance (1473-1660), The Enlightenment (1660-1798), Romanticism and Victorian Literature (1798-1910), and The Modern Period (1910 – the present), and teaches the critical, theoretical and methodological means to understand, to an advanced level, the texts that tell us who we are.

-The course pushes the boundaries of the discipline, providing opportunities to enjoy a thought-provoking mix of traditional and non-traditional materials.
-You engage with the ideas of the most exciting critical thinkers in contemporary cultural debate, using innovative learning and teaching methods.
+The course pushes the boundaries of the discipline, providing opportunities to enjoy a thought-provoking mix of literary materials and approaches to understanding them.
+You will engage with the ideas of the most exciting critical thinkers in contemporary cultural debates.

-You complete a module in Research Methods, which provides a basis for your dissertation – an extended piece of work on the text(s) or theme of your choice.
-You also choose taught modules from a wide range including Sherlock Holmes – Victorian Superhero, Health and Disease in Literature, Models of the Mind, and Victorian Literature and Culture.
+Throughout the MA course your study is backed up by a module in Research Methods, which provides a basis for your advanced learning, your assessments in each module and your dissertation – an extended piece of work on the text(s) or theme of your choice.

 Students with MA English Literature often pursue careers in teaching and education, publishing, website production, marketing, journalism, writing, the arts, media, the charity sector, and business.
 The course is also excellent preparation for doctoral studies.